TBosak/mkfd/README.md

 bun run start
 ```
 ### To Do:
+- [ ] Locally testing subscriptions to feeds
 - [ ] Add all possible RSS fields to models
 - [ ] Create more functional adapters
 - [ ] Outline adapter creation and PR process